Guide To the Picasso Museums in Europe: the Best Places To See Picasso’s Art

 Over his long life, from prodigy to icon, Picasso moved from Spain to Paris to the south of France.
 Every spot he called home claims him as a “native son,” with museums devoted to his artwork.

-The Picasso Trail: Where To Find Picasso’s Art in Europe
+Picasso Museums In Europe: Where To See Picasso’s Art

 Let’s follow the Picasso Trail in Europe and discover all the places you can see Picasso’s art works.